-In the event of a Risk Appetite Limit breach the Head of Risk & Compliance must engage the company's Incident and Error Management Policy informing the Board without undue delay.
+In the event of a Risk Appetite Limit breach the Director of Risk & Compliance must engage the company's Incident and Error Management Policy informing the Board without undue delay.
 The Board shall be briefed and furnished with a recommended plan to return to Risk Appetite.
 The details of the breach and the planned actions to remedy the breach must be communicated to the Central Bank of Ireland by the Board promptly in writing.
 Reporting is carried out until the breach is closed, at a reporting frequency and level of detail to be determined by the Board.
+Should a breach not be addressed within one quarter (or earlier if deemed necessary by the Director of Risk & Compliance) the relevant business area owner shall attend a Risk Committee meeting to discuss the issue and how it will be resolved.

 The Risk Committee and the Board of Directors are regularly and at least annually informed by a comprehensive Risk Report and subject experts from relevant areas of the company.
 The Risk Report covers all risk types and includes detailed risk metrics and other data on key risk exposures.
 It also captures detailed information at the individual risk level.
 A dynamic Operational Risk Register is the key tool in the management of operational risk.
 The risk management function engages with staff at all levels to ensure a detailed understanding of the various operational risks to which the company is exposed.
-The management of risk is further facilitated by a robust incident management policy promoting the prompt reporting and root cause analysis of incidents and errors.
+The management of risk is further facilitated by a robust incident and error management policy promoting the prompt reporting and root cause analysis of incidents and errors.